akshayrawat/akshay.cc/source/blog/2012-08-08-everytalk-the-story-so-far.html.markdown

 #### Discovery:

 * Follow speakers.
 This is the biggest way I discover new content.
 When a speaker who you follow has a new video, it gets added to your playlist.
 * Topic focussed channels.
 Say, a channel for MongoDB, a channel for HTML5 games.
-My inspiration for this is Mac Store type collections - like Apps for Colleges, Games starter kit.
-Its hard to categorize all talks, but easy to build a collection of a few selected talks are in your area of interest.
+My inspiration for this is Mac App Store type collections - like Apps for Colleges, Games starter kit.
+Its hard to categorize all talks, but easy to build a collection of a few selected talks that are in your area of interest.
 New content in a channel gets added to your playlist.
 * Rank and feature talks based the number of playlists they are in.
 Popularity, sort of.
 * View other people's playlists.